 How many times have you forgotten your shopping list at home?
 How many notes and stickers with reminders do you have lying around?
 Do you often have good ideas only to realise you do not have your notebook on you?
 The simple solution to this common problem is a digital notebook.
 With a digital notebook, you have all your notes on you at all times, easily accessible via Smartphone, even when you are on the go.

-Microsoft is the market leader of digital notebooks with OneNote, which is included in the current MS-Office, and is also available individually for free.
-The program has quickly grown into one of the world’s most popular in the field.
+Microsoft is the market leader of digital notebooks with OneNote, which is included in the current Microsoft 365 package, and is also available individually for free.
 The downside: OneNote is primarily for Windows users.
 The OneNote app is available on other platforms, such as Linux, macOS, Android, or iOS, but only with limited functions.
 As a result, many users are on the search for suitable alternatives.
 Good alternatives to OneNote can be found in this overview.

 In terms of text formatting, all the essential tools you might need are there, including word processing tools such as Word.
 Additionally, there is a drawing function which allows you to draw by yourself, or select prescribed shapes such as circles, rectangles, or arrows.
 The integrated search function allows you to easily go through your notes.
 You can find your notes even faster when you prioritise single words with tags.
 You can allocate passwords to your notebooks, to protect them from unauthorised access.